mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A   B   C <-- remove leaf        A   B
 ~~~~~

+Note: in the rest of the protocol, the rightmost leaf will be removed only when it is blank.

 Concrete algorithms for these operations on array-based and link-based trees are
 provided in {{array-based-trees}} and {{link-based-trees}}.
 The concrete
 algorithms are non-normative.
 An implementation MAY use any algorithm that